-Ever since then, we’ve worked to encourage these three conserving forces.
-In 1996, VFF identified 32 forest landowners–caring for about 5,000 total acres–to form a pool of well-conserved family-owned forests.
+Ever since then, Vermont Family Forests has worked to encourage these three conserving forces.
+In 1996, VFF identified 32 forest landowners–who owned and cared for about 5,000 total acres–to form a pool of well-conserved family-owned forests.
 VFF incorporated as a non-profit organization in 1999 and became the first forestry group in the world to be independently certified as well-managed through the Forest Stewardship Council.
 One of VFF’s first major commercial projects was supplying local hardwood lumber for Middlebury College’s McCardell Bicentennial Hall in 2000.

 In the years that followed, we undertook many projects with our pool of FSC-certified forests to test and apply the principles of maintaining and improving forest health while providing wood for local building projects that is grown and harvested in ways that are restorative, sustainable, efficient, local, and fair (R-SELF).
 In 2008, we moved away from third-party certification due to its high costs, and instead focused on our own, more stringent forest conservation standards in our work with area forestland owners.

 Over the years, we have supported individual family forest owners through workshops, publications, and forestry consulting.
 We have explored ways to cultivate collaborative, community-centered forestry practices through many projects, such as helping neighbors work together to harvest and sell firewood, facilitating collaborative and equitable ownership of a conserved piece of land through the Little Hogback Community Forest project, and exploring options for cooperative access to small-scale, light-on-the-land forestry equipment.

 Celebrations are essential to vibrant relationship with the forest community, and for many years we have helped bring about such annual local community celebrations as Beltane and Winter Solstice.